 Whether you want to try scuba diving on your next trip away from home, or your solely planning your vacation around your scuba diving hobby there’s a couple of things you should always do in the pre-planning stage.

-So before you pack your scuba gear bag ready for your next trip, here are a few things to double check before heading away on that next perfect vacay destination!
+So before you pack your scuba gear bag ready for your next trip or liveaboard, here are a few things to double-check before heading away on that perfect vacay destination!

 1. Are You a Certified Scuba Diver?

-The eLearning gives you all the background information you require in order to dive safely and also allows you to study at your own pace and not interrupt your vacation time.
+The eLearning gives you all the background information you require in order to go diving safely and also allows you to study at your own pace and not interrupt your vacation time.
 All the fun practical stuff comes after!

-If you want the full experience of learning to dive whilst on vacation, then this is a great option too!
-It’s a great way for friends and family to spend quality time together by learning something awesome.
+If you want the full experience of learning whilst on vacation, then this is a great option too!
+It’s a great way for friends and family to spend quality time together while learning something awesome.
 It’s also another cool way to explore the location of your choice!
 And there are so many diving destinations out there!

 If you’re already qualified but haven’t dived in a while, most dive centers will offer refresher courses.
 These are quick courses to ensure that you are brought up to speed on the world on diving once again.

-It might be worth joining a local diving club back at home to take a refresher course before your scuba dive trip, this way it will save wasting a day abroad.
+It might be worth joining a local diving club back at home to take a refresher course before your scuba diving vacation, this way it will save wasting a day abroad.

 2. Think About What Temperatures You Will Be Diving Into?

-When it comes to a scuba dive vacation, not everyone is thinking sun, sand, and sangria.
+When it comes to scuba diving vacations, not everyone is thinking of sun, sand, and sangria.
 Many avid divers head to colder areas where ice diving is the only thing on their minds!
 That’s why it’s always important to think about what time of year you are planning to visit your destination of choice and do some research!

 There is nothing worse than turning up in a Hawaiian shirt and flip flops when there is a blizzard on its way!
 Let’s be tourists, but not that kind of tourist!
-Many of the top diving locations in the world have a lot more to offer during certain months.
+Some of the best diving in the world can be had during certain months.

-Make your trip worthwhile by checking when the best time is to go diving.
+Make your trip worthwhile by checking not only the best places to dive but also when the best time to go diving is.
 Most locations have all year round diving conditions, but they normally specify when the best time to visit is.